mbernste/mbernste.github.io/_posts/2020-10-19-shannon_source_coding.md

 $$\ell_i = \log_B \frac{1}{q_i}$$

-which leads to the new optimziation problem:
+which leads to a new form of the optimziation problem:

 $$\underset{\q_1, \q_2, \dots, \q_m \in \mathbb{R}+}{\text{min}} \sum_{i=1}^m \ell_i p_i$$